-Goal S 1: An effective regulatory system that prevents or minimizes personal injury, loss of life and property damage due to seismic and geotechnical hazards.

-Торіс Policy Geotechnical Hazards Policy S 1.1: Discourage development in Seismic Hazard and Alquist-Priolo Earthquake Fault Zones.
+fective regulatory system that prevents or minimizes personal injury, loss of life and ge due to seismic and geotechnical hazards.
+Topic Policy Geotechnical Hazards Policy S 1.1: Discourage development in Seismic Hazard and Alquist-Priolo Earthquake Fault Zones.
 Policy S 1.2: Prohibit the construction of most structures for human occupancy adjacent to active faults until unless a comprehensive fault study is approved that addresses the potential for fault rupture has been completed seismic hazard risks and proposes appropriate actions to minimize the risk is approved.
 Policy S 1.3: Require developments to mitigate geotechnical hazards, such as soil instability and landslides, in Hillside Management Areas through siting and development standards.
 Policy S 1.4: Support the retrofitting of unreinforced masonry structures and soft-story buildings to help reduce the risk of structural and human loss due to seismic hazards.